Sakib56/Breast-Cancer-Detection/README.md

 ```

 #### Cross Validating the Data
 As I have a finite dataset to work with, I cannot use all of the dataset to "train" KNN, instead I will cross-validate.
 This is essentially shuffling the data and splitting into two groups, one for training purposes and another for testing.
-Think of it like a studying a past paper versus doing a final exam.

-The reason this is done is because if I used all the dataset to train and test my model, it would get a higher accuracy compared to unseen data points (as there will always be one training point exactly on the testing point) ...
+The reason this is done is because if I used all the dataset to train and test my model, it would get a higher accuracy compared to unseen data points (as there will always be one training point exactly on the testing point)...
 You wouldn't give your student a final exam which was the same as a past paper.

 **crossValidate(data, trainSize=0.8)** is used to do this cross-validation, which returns trainingData and testingData (in that order), where the arguments...